serenity4/GeometryExperiments.jl/draft.md

 There is currently no handy way of working with geometry transforms such as rotation, translation and scaling.
-I'd like to present you [an approach](https://github.com/serenity4/GeometryExperiments.jl) to implement a clean and robust solution for Meshes.jl.
+I'd like to present you an approach to implement composable transforms for Meshes.jl.
+Geometric primitives are redesigned in the process, as many of them are naturally expressed in terms of transforms.
+Code implementing these ideas can be found on [this repo](https://github.com/serenity4/GeometryExperiments.jl).

-**Observations**
+**Context**

 Some objects in Meshes.jl embed transform information in their data structures.
-This is, for example, the case with:
-- `Plane`, `Sphere`, `Ball`, `Box`, `Line`, `Segment`, `Cylinder`, `Ray`: translation
+Notably, the origin of many objects are included in their types, providing information about a translation transform.
+Types include `Plane`, `Sphere`, `Ball`, `Box`, `Line`, `Segment`, `Cylinder`, and `Ray`.
-- `Ellipsoid`: translation + rotation

-Additionally, neighborhoods are defined with `Ellipsoid` and `NormBall`, which seem to be a way to define metrics from ellipsoids and balls.
+Neighborhoods are defined with `Ellipsoid` and `NormBall`, two types that encode metrics attached to ellipsoids and balls.
 For partitions, `BallPartition` yet again defines a ball structure with a metric, with the exact same fields as `NormBall`.

-To take the most obvious example, we see that there are multiple uses of a spherical/ball-like structure. `Sphere` describes a sphere in N-D space, `NormBall` and `BallPartition` describe a spherical metric, the difference between the latter two being for dispatch.
-Instead, I'd like to define a sphere-like object, and have the same type being passed around. `Sphere` is a translated sphere, `NormBall`/`BallPartition` use the implicit sphere representation ($x^2 + y^2 \leq R^2$ in two dimensions).
+We see that there are multiple uses of a spherical/ball-like structure. `Sphere` describes a sphere in N-D space, `NormBall` and `BallPartition` describe a spherical metric (the difference between the latter two being for dispatch).
+Instead, I'd like to define a sphere-like object, and have the same type being passed around. `Sphere` is a translated sphere, `NormBall`/`BallPartition` use the implicit sphere representation ($x^2 + y^2 \leq R^2$ in two dimensions) with a particular metric.

 **The idea**